orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l05Schedules/README.md

 Each state transition consists of three parts: the original state, a list of action tags, and the following state.
 For instance, in the transition ```init (readT) --> waitA;``` we have ```init``` as the original state, ```readT``` as the action tag, and ```waitA``` as the following state.
 The way to read this is that if the schedule is in state ```init``` and an action tagged with ```readT``` occurs, the schedule will subsequently be in state ```waitA```.

+The example above shows how we can make impementation simpler and more readable.
+But in fact, it complicicates the computation: in the original ```IterSelect``` actor we had only three actions and here we have them four.

 ```
 package net.sf.orcc.tutorial.l05Schedules;